 Solution: Create a Life that’s More Exciting Than What You See in Movies, Dramas, and Games

-Ultimately, the reason why you would want to live vicariously through the lives of others, be it a fictional character or a real person, is because you find others’ lives more interesting or exciting than yours.
-Your interest toward them is a clue of something that you want for yourself and your life, but have yet to fully achieve that yet.
+Ultimately, the reason you would want to live vicariously through the lives of others, be it a fictional character or a real person, is that you find others’ lives more interesting or exciting than yours.
+Your interest in them is a cue of something you want for yourself and your life, but have yet to fully achieve that yet.

-For example, someone who regularly plays RPGs (role-playing games) to fill his/her time might be doing so because he/she yearns to live a more purposeful life like that of the characters in the game, but isn’t doing so at the moment.
-Someone who is always watching drama serials might be doing so because he/she is lacking progress in his/her life whereas there seems to be so much drama and action going on in the characters’ lives.
-Someone who watches idol dramas endlessly might well be looking for (more) love in his/her life like the lead characters in the dramas are getting, but isn’t getting it him/herself.
+For example, someone who regularly plays RPGs (role-playing games) to fill his/her time might be doing so because he/she yearns to live a more purposeful life like that of the game characters, but isn’t doing so right now.
+Someone who is always watching drama series might be doing so because he/she is lacking progress in his/her life whereas there seems to be so much drama happening in the characters’ lives.
+Someone who watches idol dramas endlessly might be looking for (more) love like what the lead characters are getting, but isn’t getting in his/her life.

-So if you want to tackle this issue, if you want to break out of the invisible lull of movies, dramas, and games and start living a conscious life in reality, what you need to do is simply to create a life that’s so exciting, so much more exciting than that of the characters’ in the movies, dramas, and games, that you want to be in it 100% of the time.
+So if you want to tackle this issue, if you want to break out of the invisible pull of movies, dramas, and games and live a conscious life in reality, what you need to do is to simply create a life that’s so exciting that you want to be in the real world 100% of the time.
+This life should be much more exciting than that of the characters’ lives in movies, dramas, and games.

-Here’s how you can do that, in just two easy steps:
+Here’s how to do that in just two easy steps:

-- Identify what’s so exciting or interesting about the movie, drama, or game.
+- Identify what’s so exciting or interesting about the movie, drama or game.
 If you want to watch this show or play this game, there must be something enticing you about it.
 What is that?
-This is precisely the reason why you would rather spend time in that reality than in your present reality.
+This is precisely the reason you would rather spend time in this reality rather than your present reality.
 Identifying this is the first step.

 Example #1: Desire for Social Connection